tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## SQL-JDBC

 The SQL-JDBC plugin is a database-independent plug-in.
 It allows users to run SQL scripts in a specific order using JDBC drivers.
 The SQL-JDBC plugin is an automation based plugin.
-It is executed as part of the deployment to help manage
+It is executed as part of the deployment to help manage database changes.

 ---